EmbarkStudios/k8s-buildkite-plugin/README.md

 Override the [job initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 A buildkite-agent binary is expected to exist to do the checkout, along with git and ssh.
 The default is to use a public image based on the Dockerfile in this repository.
 If set to an empty string no init container is used.

-Example: `embarkstudios/k8s:1.0.0`
+Example: `muhlba91/buildkite-agent-k8s:<VERSION>`

 ### `privileged` (optional, boolean)

 Wether to run the container in [privileged mode](https://kubernetes.io/docs/concepts/workloads/pods/pod/#privileged-mode-for-pod-containers).

-### `secret-name` (optional, string)
+### `agent-token-secret-name` (optional, string)

-The name of the secret containing the buildkite agent token and, optionally, ssh or git credentials used for bootstrapping in the init container.
+The name of the secret containing the buildkite agent token used for bootstrapping in the init container.

 ### `agent-token-secret-key` (optional, string)

-The key of the secret value containing the buildkite agent token, within the secret specified in `secret-name`.
+The key of the secret value containing the buildkite agent token, within the secret specified in `agent-token-secret-name`.

+Default: `buildkite-agent-token`

 ### `git-credentials-secret-name` (optional, string)